Learning from Shader Program Traces

 \subsection{Feature Vector Reduction}

 Large program traces can produce unnecessarily large feature vectors from which learning becomes unwieldy, or worse, exhausts memory.
 Loop unrolling is a common contributor to large traces, because the program trace would be scaled by the number of iterations.
-This section describes several strategies for reducing the size of the feature vector.
-All strategies described in this section can be reused when targeting a different language, e.g. OpenGL Shading Language (GLSL) or CUDA.
+The remainder of this section describes several strategies for reducing the size of the feature vector.
+All these strategies can be reused when targeting a different language, e.g. GLSL or CUDA.

-\ourParagraph{Compiler optimizations.} The compiler omits constant values and duplicate nodes, and retains just one among neighboring nodes in the computation graph that differ by a constant addition or multiplication, since such features would be redundant in the learning network.
+\ourParagraph{Compiler optimizations.} Since such features would be redundant in the learning network, the compiler omits constant values, duplicate nodes in the compute graph, and neighboring nodes that differ only by a constant addition or multiplication.
 The compiler also identifies common built-in functions and iterative improvement loops to eliminate trace features that are highly correlated.

-Built-in functions (e.g., {\tt sin}) should typically be treated as a black box.
+Built-in functions (e.g., {\texttt sin}) should typically be treated as a black box.
 Our DSL provides widely used shader operations such as noise functions and a normal computation functor.
 The compiler logs only the return values of such built-in functions, not the intermediate values found when computing them.
 This is a natural choice since in principle one could trace down to a very low level such as including details about the microarchitecture, but we believe that learning will gain the most benefit if it occurs at a similar abstraction level as used by the programmer.